jri/neo4j-mehtagraph/README.md

 * Sorting edges.
 A specific order of a set of edges can be represented by connecting them with "sequence" edges, each with a "predecessor" and "successor" end (= role types).
 * Sub-graphs.
 A sub-graph can be represented as a node that connects the nodes and edges that belong to it.
 A node/edge can be involved in any number of sub-graphs.

-Neo4j Mehtagraph is utilized as the persistence layer for upcoming [DeepaMehta 3](https://github.com/jri/deepamehta3) v0.5.
+Neo4j Mehtagraph is utilized as the persistence layer for [DeepaMehta 4.0](https://github.com/jri/deepamehta).
 However, it can be used for other applications as well.

 Are you a mathematician?